 “We had absolutely no skills in the fashion and design industry, whatsoever,” Ford said.
 “We were totally going into this blind.”

 So, they turned to IU School of Nursing Associate Dean of Research Janet Carpenter, whose research focuses on helping women with menopausal hot flashes.
-After testing a couple of prototypes, Musall and Ford settled on a fabric made from bamboo for its sustainability and breathability.
+After testing a couple of prototypes, Musall and Ford settled on a fabric made from a blend of rayon from bamboo and cotton for its sustainability and breathability.

 CoolRevolution’s original lineup offered shorts, T-shirts, tank tops and pants manufactured by a small company in Chicago.
 The online store’s lineup has since expanded to offer capri-style pants and a night shirt in a variety of colors.